MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 - Are there two different UUIDs in the `manifest.json` header and modules section?
 See the **UUID** section for more information.
 - Have you turned on file extensions and paths? `manifest.json` may not be just `manifest.json`.
 If your Explorer window does not show file extensions, you can enable **File Name Extensions** under the **View** tab.
 - Double-check JSON curly braces and brackets.
 Tools like JSON linters can be helpful here.
+- If there's an issue with an active behavior pack, there will be a red exclamation point under Behavior Packs in the Add-Ons section.
+  - The behavior pack will have more information.
+It may alert a missing dependency, or run diagnostics on other issues.

 ### Behavior Pack Shows Up, Content Doesn't Work

 - Check that the `entities` folder is in the right place, and spelled correctly.
 Then check all spellings of `cow`.
 - Make sure that the UUID in the `dependencies` section matches an existing resource pack (and that it's working too).

 ## What's Next?